-Veteran water polo coach among California boat fire victims
+2 Singaporeans among California boat fire victims

 The couple worked at St. Joseph’s Medical Center in Stockton.
 Later, Quitasol’s daughter, Evan, landed a nursing job there.

 Her sister Angela Quitasol was a science teacher at a middle school in Stockton.
-Another sister, Angela, moved to the San Diego area and worked at a Coronado restaurant.
+Another sister, Nicole, moved to the San Diego area and worked at a Coronado restaurant.

 Dominic Selga said the Quitasol family and his ex-wife, Sison, had been on the boat “five or six” times.
 He called the Quitasols “great people” and said the two families spent Mother’s Day and Father’s Day holidays together.